|

 first time.
 But too often in the past we have been palmed

-off with a whistle-stop tour of the aspects considered peculiar by the western visitor, which we were encouraged to regard through amused and mocking eyes.
+off with a whistle-stop tour of the aspects considered peculiar by the western visitor, which we were encouraged to regard through amused and sometimes mocking eyes.
 More recently, British

 TV has taken a more considered and less frivolous approach